Black Sun (symbol): Wewelsburg mosaic and the Nazi period

-Neo-Nazism and far right
+Neo-Nazism and the far right

 A leather belt with the black sun symbol as belt buckle.
 The item is from the 2010s.

-In the late 20th century, the Black Sun symbol became widely used by neo-fascist, neo-Nazi, the far-right and white nationalists.
-The symbol often appears on extremist flags, t-shirts, posters, websites and in extremist publications associated with such groups.
+In the late 20th century, the Black Sun symbol became widely used by neo-fascists, neo-Nazis, the far-right and white nationalists.
+The symbol often appears on extremist flags, t-shirts, posters, and websites and in extremist publications associated with such groups.
 Modern far-right groups often refer to the symbol as the sun wheel or Sonnenrad.

 The name "Black Sun" came into wider use after the publication of a 1991 occult thriller novel, Die Schwarze Sonne von Tashi Lhunpo (The Black Sun of Tashi Lhunpo), by the pseudonymous author Russell McCloud.
 The book links the Wewelsburg mosaic with the neo-Nazi concept of the "Black Sun", invented by former SS officer Wilhelm Landig as a substitute for the Nazi swastika and a symbol for a mystic energy source that was supposed to renew the Aryan race.

-A number of far-right groups and individuals have utilised the symbol in their propaganda, including the perpetrator behind the Christchurch mosque shootings, Brenton Tarrant, and Australian neo-Nazi group Antipodean Resistance, and the symbol was displayed by members of several extremist groups involved in the Unite the Right rally in Charlottesville, Virginia.
+A number of far-right groups and individuals have utilised the symbol in their propaganda, including the perpetrator behind the Christchurch mosque shootings, Brenton Tarrant, and the Australian neo-Nazi group Antipodean Resistance, and the symbol was displayed by members of several extremist groups involved in the Unite the Right rally in Charlottesville, Virginia.

 Along with other symbols from the Nazi era such as the Wolfsangel, the Sig Armanen rune, and the Totenkopf, the black sun is employed by some neo-Nazi adherents of Satanism.
 Scholar Chris Mathews writes:

 The Black Sun motif is even less ambiguous.
 Though based on medieval German symbols, the Wewelsburg mosaic is a unique design commissioned specifically for Himmler, and its primary contemporary association is Nazi occultism, for which Nazi Satanic groups and esoteric neo-Nazis adopt it.

-In May 2022, a mass shooting in Buffalo, New York occurred.
-The shooter, a white supremacist, wore the Black Sun symbol on his body armor and placed it on the front of his digital manifesto.
-Pro-Kremlin Telegram channels and influencers subsequently spread misinformation linking the shooter with the Azov Regiment and the Ukrainian nation more broadly.
-However, the shooter makes no reference to the Azov Regiment in his manifesto, and Ukraine receives only a single mention in a section plagiarized from an earlier mass shooter's manifesto that predates the Russian invasion of Ukraine.
+In May 2022, the perpetrator of the 2022 Buffalo shooting, a white supremacist, wore the Black Sun symbol on his body armor and placed it on the front of his digital manifesto.

 On 1 September 2022, Fernando André Sabag Montiel, who has a Black Sun tattoo on his arm, attempted to assassinate Argentine vice president Cristina Fernández de Kirchner.

-In July 2023, a member of the Ron DeSantis U.S. presidential campaign produced and shared a video on Twitter containing the Black Sun.
+In July 2023, a member of the Ron DeSantis 2024 presidential campaign produced and shared a video on Twitter containing the Black Sun.
 The video was quickly retracted after garnering media attention and backlash, and the aide was fired.